NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

             <a href="#figure-library-sizes">Large vs lightweight libraries:</a> This figure compares the gzipped client side bundle size of two versions of the same applications.
 In both versions, application code weighs 50KB.
         </p>
         <p>
-            The first app uses very popular but quite large libraries: React (53.7KB), NextJS App router (~46.5KB), MUI Date picker and its dependencies (133.7KB) and Recaptcha (~225KB).
+            The first app uses very popular but quite large libraries: React (53.7KB), Next.js App router (~46.5KB), MUI Date picker and its dependencies (133.7KB) and Recaptcha (~225KB).
 In total the app weighs 508.9KB.
         </p>
         <p>
             The second app uses SolidJS (7.5KB), SolidRouter (7.9KB), <code>@corvu/calendar</code> (4.4KB) and ALTCHA (23.9KB).
 In total the app weighs 93.7KB (18.4% the size of the large libraries version)